There Is Still Room For Ensysce Biosciences Inc. (ENSC) to Improve Its Value - Let's Wait for Clarity - The Dwinnex

-Ensysce Biosciences Inc. (NASDAQ: ENSC) closed the day trading at $0.80 up 18.56% from the previous closing price of $0.68.
-In other words, the price has increased by $+0.1257 from its previous closing price.
-On the day, 71912822 shares were traded.
-ENSC stock price reached its highest trading level at $1.5294 during the session, while it also had its lowest trading level at $0.7500.
+Ensysce Biosciences Inc. (NASDAQ: ENSC) closed the day trading at $0.70 down -9.01% from the previous closing price of $0.77.
+In other words, the price has decreased by -$0.0693 from its previous closing price.
+On the day, 2688015 shares were traded.
+ENSC stock price reached its highest trading level at $0.7550 during the session, while it also had its lowest trading level at $0.6911.

 Will You Miss Out On This Growth Stock Boom?